Let’s get one thing straight. This is not just another WPforms review from a salesperson looking to make affiliate income on your purchase.

 It will be something like the image below.

-You can download the WPForms plugin either through your WordPress admin dashboard or via the link in your user account.
+You can download the WPForms plugin through your WordPress admin dashboard or via the link in your user account.

-How to Install WPForms via WordPress Dashboard
+Installing WPForms via WordPress Dashboard

 To download the WPForms plugin via your WordPress admin, follow these instructions.

 Click on install.
-Then activate the plugin.
+Then, activate the plugin.

 That’s it!

-How to Install WPForms via Account Website
+Installing WPForms via Account Website

 Log in to your WPForms.com user account area and click on the red link shown in the image below.
 Or click on “downloads” in the top navigational menu.